 I also have graphic designers and photographers in my network, so I can handle everything on your project from plan to press.

 My career has been spent balancing concurrent project timelines and deadlines.
-Talk to me & we'll get it done.
+Talk to me and we'll get it done.

 Copy editing & proofreading

 Editing and proofing are what I love to do, every day of the week.
 I'm picky, thorough, and persistent, and I'm on your side to get your project done right.

 I've worked on newspapers, general interest nonfiction and fiction books, magazines, K–12 nonfiction, newsletters, directories, catalogs, booklets, pamphlets, mailers, Excel spreadsheets, Access databases, e-books, and online text (website articles, SEO marketing pieces, and social media posts)—if it's words on a page, I can help clean it up and make it sound its best.

 I regularly work in AP Style and with the Chicago Manual of Style, 17th Edition.
 I work on both a PC and a Mac and can use Word, Google Docs and Sheets, Acrobat, Excel, Access, PowerPoint, and more.

 My clients trust me, my critical-thinking and analysis, and my skills to get their job done right, whether that involves making sure that a textbook follows 50 pages of guidelines and other parameters for the content and formatting, thoroughly checking the facts in an article, or a making a judgement call, based on best practices and consistency with previous project guidance.
 I'm your backup when you want your product to be the best it can be.

 Layout & Digital conversion

 While converting a print textbook to its digital cousin for use in Google Classroom, I spent a summer converting Adobe pdfs to Word files and then to Google Docs, learning layout tricks that I'd only previously known in design programs such as InDesign.